multifacet/cbmm-artifact/README.md

 ## Detailed Instructions

 We provide commands for generating the data in each of the figures in the paper and plotting them.
+All commands should be run on the _driver_ machine, not the _test_ machine.

 Generating all of the results is _very_ time consuming and resource intensive.
 The following table shows the time to run each workload (on our _test_ machine), as the reviewer may want to generate partial results from the paper in the interest of time.